dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [NLU API Reference](https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/) - The API reference page.
+- [NLU Redbook](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248398.html?Open) - A large document with some best practices and an example use case using NLU.
+Very big, lots of details.

 **Code**
 - [Chatbot with Conversation, NLU and Weather](https://developer.ibm.com/dwblog/2017/chatbot-watson-conversation-natural-language-understanding-nlu/) - developerWors article that walks you through setting up and cloning a project that will build a chatbot that uses Conversation, NLU and Weather.
 Good example and you can poke through the code.